Andrew Borger: Biography

 In addition to Waits and Jones, he has played with Chuck Prophet, Sean Hayes, Smokey Hormel, Jesse Harris, Anaïs Mitchell, among others.
 Andrew (who also goes by Andy) has numerous recordings, and is featured in the DVD Norah Jones & the Handsome Band: Live in 2004.
 Andrew has also recorded and toured with Ani DiFranco, Marco Benevento, and k.d. lang.
-He currently lives in Portland, OR, and performs and tours with Meow Meow and Pink Martini.
+He currently lives in Portland, OR, and has recently performed, recorded, and toured with Meow Meow and Pink Martini.